Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-Follow-up strategy: Send a build-versus-buy comparison that focuses on total cost of ownership over 3 years, including engineering time, maintenance, and opportunity cost.
-Include a case study from a company that transitioned from an internal solution to yours.
+Follow-up strategy: Send a build-versus-buy comparison covering total cost of ownership over 3 years, including engineering time, maintenance, and opportunity cost.
+Include a case study from a company that transitioned away from an internal solution.

 Category 6: Trust Objections